lidanh/Pacman/README.md

 Pacman Game
 ================

-This game is an assignment of Object Oriented Software Design course, Ben Gurion University, July 2013.
+This game was an assignment for Object Oriented Software Design course, Ben Gurion University, July 2013.

 The game was built on Java & Swing.